-Another reason the harvester might not be level is a result of the weight of the extended boom.
-Adjusting the rear struts will help solve this problem as well.
+The harvester might not be level is a result of the weight of the extended boom.
+Adjusting the rear struts will help solve this problem.

 ROW FINDER:

 Amity harvesters have the option of a hydraulic row finder attachment.
 Row finders help keep the lifter struts directly in line with the crop rows.